Applications for the academic year 2018/19 are now closed.

 Are you passionate about French, German or Spanish?
-If so, you could receive a languages scholarship of £27,500 to train as a secondary school teacher.
+If so, you could receive a scholarship of £28,000 to train as a secondary-school language teacher in England.

-As a language teacher you can continue to use your language every day.
+As a language teacher, you can continue to use your languages every day.
 You can play a part in equipping the next generation with skills employers need.
 Good language teachers are in demand and there has never been a better time to enter the profession, with attractive starting salaries and long-term job prospects.

 Take a step towards inspiring a new generation of young people to love languages as much as you do.